Backbase/marqueta-cards-service/README.md

 This service is an implementation of `cards-presenation-spec`
 - https://stash.backbase.com/projects/CARDS/repos/cards-presentation-spec

-This service is an Implementation of Cards Presentation to communicate with Mambu and Marqeta to retrieve cards information
+This service is an Implementation of Cards Presentation to communicate with Marqeta to retrieve cards and Travel notice information.

 ## Getting started

 Components overview:

-- Controller/API - `CardsApiController`: Controller class to receive HTTP requests from `acount-statement-service` and post to Mambu using the restful API - DocumentsApi.
-Implements controller interface from spec - `AccountStatementsApi` .
+- Controller/API -`CardsApiController`: Controller class to receive HTTP requests from `cards-presentation-service` and post to Marqeta using the restful API.
+Implements controller interface from spec - `CardsApi`

+  `TravelNoticesApiController`: Controller class to receive HTTP requests from `cards-presentation-service` and post to Marqeta using the restful API.
+Implements controller interface from spec - `TravelNoticesApi`

-- Configuration - `MambuConfiguration`, `MarqetaConfiguration`, `MarqetaConfigurationProperties`
+- Configuration - `MarqetaRestClientConfiguration`, `UserManagerRestClientConfiguration`:
-  & `MambuConfigurationProperties`: configuration classes to load properties from config file and initialize Mambu client.
+  configuration classes to load properties from config file and initialize Marqeta and user Manager Rest client.
 - Mapper - `CardMapper`: Map models from Mambu <-> DBS.
-- Service - `CardsService`: Orchestrate the business to Mambu and map response to DBS model.
+- Service - `CardsService`, `TravelNoticeService`: Orchestrate the business to Marqeta and map response to DBS model.

 ## Configuration